Redefine-Studio/pronovo-templates/README.md

 These templates are built using Maizzle, a framework that helps you quickly build HTML emails with Tailwind CSS and advanced, email-specific post-processing.

 ### Templates
 The templates are showcasing how the components can be used to build messages.
-The
+All templates are based on the main layout provided and consist out of the maincomponents provided.
+- example-complete.html -> Showcases all available components and variants.
+- example-simple.html -> Shows a simple message including a call to action.

 ### Components
 Within the components directory are the building blocks for the templates.
 There are a number of handy components available to build your templates.

 - Button
+  -> add the attribute 'type="secondary"' to create a different type of button
 - Content
 - Divider
 - Keyvisual